Dangere/syncora-frontend/README.md

 - Assign multiple members to tasks for personalized work
 - Notify other members in real-time when a task is completed or modified
 - Offline first support, app is completely accessible when offline and syncs back seamlessly when connected
+- Built in report system for bugs and errors

 ## Getting Started